Eightmile Lake

 Eightmile Lake is a reservoir lake located on the eastern slope of Eightmile Mountain, in Chelan County in Washington.
 It is a reservoir lake formed along the beginning route of Eightmile Creek as it exits Jack Ridge.

 The lake is located approximately 10 miles from the city of Leavenworth, Washington.
 It is accessed by a 3.5-mile trail (USFS Trail No. 1552) that starts at USFS Road 7601 as it crosses over Eighmile Creek and makes a turn towards the Stuart and Culchuck Lake Trailhead where the road ends.
 Self-issued Alpine Lake Wilderness permit required for transit within the Eightmile Lake area.

 Geography

 Geology

-Eighmile lake sits in a basing consisting of rocky soils and igneous tonalite geology.
+Eighmile lake sits in a basin consisting of rocky soils and igneous tonalite geology.
 The bedrock is about 3 feet from the surface.
 There is a large landslide area with boulders and other mass-wasting deposits located at the northeast shore of the lake.
 The trail to the lake consists of sandy loam and boulders.
 Eightmile Lake sits on a highly glaciated and semibarren alpine basin, surrounded by heather and other wildflowers and a coniferous presence primarily larch pines.

 Climate

 Eightmile lake has a hemiboreal climate.
-The average temperature is 2° C. The warmest month is August, with an average temperature of 17° C, and the coldest month is January, at an average of −10 ° C. The average rainfall is 705 millimeters per year.
+The average temperature is 2 °C. The warmest month is August, with an average temperature of 17 °C, and the coldest month is January, at an average of −10 °C. The average rainfall is 705 millimeters per year.
 The wettest month is December, with 111 millimeters of rain, and the least in July, with 16 millimeters of rain.